beam-community/ex_machina/README.md

 ### Splitting factories into separate files

-This example shows how to set up factories for testing environment.
-For setting them in all environments, please see _To install in all environments_ section
+This example shows how to set up factories for the testing environment.
+For setting them in all environments, please see the _To install in all environments_ section

 > Start by creating main factory module in `test/support/factory.ex` and name it `MyApp.Factory`.
-The purpose of main factory is to allow you to include only single module in all tests.
+The purpose of the main factory is to allow you to include only a single module in all tests.

 ```elixir
 # test/support/factory.ex
 defmodule MyApp.Factory do
   use ExMachina.Ecto, repo: MyApp.Repo
   use MyApp.ArticleFactory
 end
 ```

-Main factory includes `MyApp.ArticleFactory`, so let's create it next.
-It might be useful to create separate directory for factories, like `test/factories`.
+The main factory includes `MyApp.ArticleFactory`, so let's create it next.
+It might be useful to create a separate directory for factories, like `test/factories`.
 Here is how to create a factory:

 ```elixir
 # test/factories/article_factory.ex
 defmodule MyApp.ArticleFactory do
   defmacro __using__(_opts) do
     quote do
       def article_factory do
         %MyApp.Article{
           title: "My awesome article!",
           body: "Still working on it!"
         }
       end
     end
   end
 end
 ```

-That way you can split your giant factory file into many small files.
+This way you can split your giant factory file into many small files.
 But what about name conflicts?
 Use pattern matching to avoid them!

 ```elixir
 # test/factories/post_factory.ex
 defmodule MyApp.PostFactory do
   defmacro __using__(_opts) do
     quote do
       def post_factory do
         %MyApp.Post{
           body: "Example body"